apokryphus/advanced-combat-system/README.md

 The weapons are:
 - Default Geralt sword
-- Olgierd sabre / Vlodimir ghost sabre
+- Olgierd sabre / Ofieri sabre
 - Eredin longsword / Shield (Holding down parry will bring out a shield.
 Attacks while shield is active have their own set of animations.)
 - Imlerith hammer / Caretaker shovel (Scythe for evolving weapons option)
 - Claws